RohitSingh-04/GEHU-LMS-Automation/README.md

 # GEHU LMS Automation Helper 🎓

-A lightweight Chrome extension that **automatically advances to the next course video** on the [GEHU LMS](https://lms.geuonline.com) platform once the current video finishes playing.
+A lightweight Chrome extension that **automatically advances to the next course video** on the [GEU LMS](https://lms.geuonline.com) platform once the current video finishes playing.

 ---